polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ```

 When the transfer has completed, press `CTRL+C` in the HSS serial console to return to the HSS console.
 To boot into Linux, type `boot` in the HSS console.
 U-Boot and Linux will use UART1.
-When Linux boots, log in with the username `root` & the password `microchip`.
+When Linux boots, log in with the username `root`.
+There is no password required.

 ### Preparing an SD Card for the Icicle Kit
 Insert an SD Card (16 GB or 32 GB) into the card reader of your host PC.
 If the SD card is auto-mounted, first unmount it manually.